Video Motion Transfer with Diffusion Transformers: Method

 \subsection{Cross-frame Attention Extraction}

 We aim to extract the diffusion features of a reference video $x_\text{ref}$ with a pretrained T2V DiT model in order to obtain a signal for motion.
 The motion of subjects in a video may be described by highly correlated content that changes spatially over time, so \textit{tokens with similar spatial content will intuitively attend to each other across frames}.
 Hence, we can benefit from extracted token dependencies between frames to reconstruct how a specific element will move over time.
 We start by computing the latent $z_\text{ref}=\mathcal{E}(x_\text{ref})$ and pass it through the transformer at denoising step $t=0$ with an empty textual prompt.
 Previous work~\cite{xiao2024video} have observed a cleaner motion signal at lower denoising steps and we found $t=0$ to be suitable for feature analysis of the input video.
 This also avoids the need for expensive DDIM inversion~\cite{song2020denoising} for our task.
 Let us consider the $n\text{-th}$ DiT block of $\epsilon_\theta$.
-The self-attention layer computes keys $K$ and queries $Q$ for $M$ attention heads for all $F \cdot S = F \cdot (\frac{H}{P}\cdot\frac{W}{P})$ tokens, where $D_h = D / M$ is the dimension of each head.
+The self-attention layer computes keys and queries for $M$ attention heads.
 We average over the heads for feature extraction to reduce noise and memory consumption when optimizing.
-All future reference to $K$ and $Q$ are assumed to be averaged over heads.
+We denote $K$ and $Q$ as the keys and queries, averaged across heads, with shape $(F \cdot S, D_h)$, where $S = \frac{H}{P}\cdot\frac{W}{P}$ represents the spatial token length and $D_h = D / M$.
 We represent this operation as:

 Hence, for two frames $(i,j), i,j\in[1, F]$ we can calculate the \textit{cross-frame attention} $A^\otimes_{i, j}$ as follows:

 In Equation~\eqref{eq:cross-attention}, $Q_i$ and $K_j$ refer to the query and key matrices of the $i\text{-th}$ and $j\text{-th}$ frames with shape $S \times D_h$.
 Here, $\sigma$ is the softmax operation over the final dimension \ie over tokens in the $j\text{-th}$ frame, $\sqrt{d_k}$ is the attention scaling term~\cite{transformer} and $\tau$ is a temperature parameter.
 Intuitively, $A^\otimes_{i,j}$ encodes the relationship between patches of frames $i$ and $j$ from $x_\text{ref}$, serving as a signal to capture the reference video motion.\looseness=-1